 Our parking lot surrounds the building, with overflow parking in the field just to the south.
-There are wheelchair accessible parking spots on the North, West and South sides of the building and a covered walkway around the building as well.
+There are wheelchair accessible parking spots on the North, West and South sides of the building and a covered walkway around the building.

 The main entrance is on the West side of the building, and the Fellowship Hall doors are on the South side.
 You can enter or exit in either location.

 If the main lot is full, please park on the South Lawn.